linenoise/synferno/README.md

 This codebase contains the software and hardware designs that allow Tautology's flame effects to be controlled by MIDI devices.
 Synferno is an group of flame effects that are sequenced, synchronized, and controlled by DJs and other electronic musicians.
 Beats and heats.

-There are two types of components in this system: One console and one or more flame effects.
+A synferno system consists of a console and one or more flame effects.
+The default configuration has one flame effect each on the right and left channels.
+Each flame effect has a pass-through SpeakOn port, which allows for multiple flame effects to be connected in series on stage left and stage right.

 # Console